A poststamp from the state of Maryland, with illustrations showing some of the state's best-known landmarks

 What We Like

 Tiny House Container calls its small homes indestructible, as the metal shells are hurricane-resistant.
-These off-grid homes include a large bathroom and a kitchenette with all the fixings for comfortable living with less.
+These off-grid homes include a large bathroom and a kitchenette with all the fixings for comfortable living on a small scale.

 Humberson Homes, LLC